Back

 GitHub's branch navigation system.

-Header redesign
+Header workshop

 To address usability issues in Aive's storyboard, we conducted card-sorting workshops with users to identify the most essential actions for the header.
 Participants ranked actions based on frequency and importance, revealing clear priorities for montage navigation, profile access, notifications, score display, and export functionality.